 Consider the climate

-Something else that it is also pretty vital that you consider before buying a vacation home is the climate of the country you are going to live vacation in.
-Many folks rate sun and warmth high on their list, although it’s best to check on things like humidity scores and rainfall as well as just temperature as you make your short list.
+Something else that is also pretty vital that you consider before buying a vacation home is the climate of the country you are going to live vacation in.
+Many folks rate sun and warmth high on their list, although it’s best to check on things like humidity scores and rainfall as well as just temperature as you make your shortlist.

 Also remember that while the idea of a very hot location may seem marvelous, especially if you live in a place that suffers from harsh winters during the rest of the year, it may not actually be all that practical in reality.
 After all, if you spend all that money on a vacation home and then can’t leave you are marbled floored, air-conditioned apartment for more than half an hour, you could end up pretty disappointed.